mmondics/openliberty-operator-ocpz/README.md

 A word about building container images.
 In the example below, we will be using a pre-existing container image containing Open Liberty from a public image registry (Docker Hub in this case) as a basis upon which to build.
 Customers quite often don't permit container images from public Docker Hub to be used inside their enterprise.
 Thus, the question about what to use and/or how to build a custom image often arises.
 There are many options available.
 See the [WebSphere Liberty Knowledge Center](https://www.ibm.com/support/knowledgecenter/en/SSAW57_liberty/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/twlp_container_cont.html)

-## Pre-requisites

-- An Openshift 4.2 or 4.3 cluster running on IBM Z or LinuxONE
-  - A userid with cluster-admin privileges
-  - The cluster's image registry is configured with persistent storage
-  - The cluster's image registry is exposed via the default route
-- A client system with the oc cli and either; a) Docker, or b) podman & buildah

 ## Resources

 - [Open Liberty Operator](https://www.github.com/OpenLiberty/open-liberty-operator)